mungewell/pico-timecode/README.md

 [Demo Video](https://www.youtube.com/embed/T8Qv-cR-q_s)

 Expect a new demo video soon...

 The script(s) now has a menu which can be used to control the device, and to navigate the settings.
-The incoming LTC is validated before Jam is performed, and the RX monitor has indicator bar to show the relative timing between RX and TX.
+The incoming LTC is now validated before Jam is performed, and the RX monitor has indicator bar to show the relative timing between RX and TX.

-This code is in four files; uploaded all four if you have the same hardware.
+This code is in four files; upload all four if you have the same hardware.

 `Pico_LED.py` is library of screen functions, `umenu.py` is menuing library, `pico_timecode.py` and `main.py` combine to make the GUI app.

 ![Save to Pico](save_to_pico.PNG)

-The `pico_timecode.py` script is also a self contained for use without a display, ie can be used on its own on a 'bare' Pico board.
+The `pico_timecode.py` script is also self contained for use without a display, ie can be used on its own on a 'bare' Pico board.

 In the following screen shot the top trace is the 'raw' bitstream, and the lower is the encoded